Category: Featured

 About Fleetworthy

-Fleetworthy is redefining road readiness with the industry’s only complete technology suite for fleet safety, compliance, and efficiency.
+Fleetworthy is redefining fleet readiness with the industry’s only complete technology suite for fleet safety, compliance, and efficiency.
 We unite solutions for compliance, toll management, weigh station bypass, and more, helping fleets simplify operations, reduce costs, and improve safety.

-Trusted by 75% of the top fleets in North America, Fleetworthy offers the most adopted toll management solution and largest weigh station bypass network.
+Trusted by 75% of the top fleets in North America, Fleetworthy offers the most adopted toll management solution and the largest weigh station bypass network.
 Going beyond regulatory requirements, our compliance capabilities strengthen safety programs and enable proactive audit readiness.
 We support millions of vehicles and drivers and are recognized across the industry for innovation and leadership.

 Fleetworthy Media Contacts: